Edwin C. Johnson: Ingrid Bergman incident

 Bergman returned to Hollywood in the 1956 blockbuster film Anastasia.
 In 1972, Senator Charles H. Percy of Illinois entered an apology into the Congressional Record for Johnson’s attack, which had been made on Bergman twenty-two years earlier.

 Atomic bombs

 Johnson is also known for the alternative he presented to mankind in November 1945: "God Almighty in His infinite wisdom [has] dropped the atomic bomb in our lap."
 Now for the first time the United States, "with vision and guts and plenty of atomic bombs," could "compel mankind to adopt the policy of lasting peace … or be burned to a crisp."

+Zionism

+Johnson was a Zionist who supported the establishment of Israel.

 Sport affiliations

 Johnson was also the President of the Western League, a Class A baseball league, from 1947 to 1955.
 He was instrumental in the construction of Bears Stadium / Mile High Stadium, and was inducted in 1968 into the Colorado Sports Hall of Fame.

 Death and legacy

 He died at Saint Joseph Hospital in Denver and is interred at the Fairmount Mausoleum at Fairmount Cemetery in Denver.
 The eastbound bore of the Eisenhower-Johnson Memorial Tunnel is named for Johnson.